 or if multiple techs "arrive" at the same time, the player could choose which one the colony should focus on and thus acquire first, and then the other techs unlocking after X turns

 I don't really see the need for the player to have to do anything to progress though.
 In the game's timeframe most new advancements are made on the other side of the ocean and just spread over the colonies over time.
-It's immersive and makes the game interesting, not everything needs to be based on making the player do stuff.
-In fact too much stuff can end up with too much micro...

 Though I suppose there could be a few techs based on investment done in the colonies.
 Locally developed-ish ships would be a gunboat/"gundallow" and a "row-galley" in the case of the 13colonies.
 The colonial navy's frigates seem to have been better than average in firepower, partly because they had and built almost no ships of the line.
 Colonial warfare also differed a fair amount from that of Europe, nor against natives nor in the revolutionary war.
 There's also the larger use of slaves than in Europe.